-Through its network of more than 1,800 retail service stations in the Philippines as of April 30, 2024, representing approximately 16% of the country's total service station count, the Company sells gasoline, diesel, and kerosene to private motorists and to the public transport sector.
+Through its network of around 1,800 retail service stations in the Philippines as of June 30, 2024, representing approximately 16% of the country's total service station count, the Company sells gasoline, diesel, and kerosene to private motorists and to the public transport sector.
 Approximately 45% of service stations are CODOs and 55% are DODOs.
-As of April 30, 2024, the Company's LPG distribution network includes more than 1,900 branch and franchise stores where the Company sells its LPG brands Petron Gasul and Fiesta Gas to households and other consumers.
-Meanwhile, the Company's Lubes distribution network includes 45 car care centers and more than 1,000 service stations selling lubes.
+As of June 30, 2024, the Company's LPG distribution network includes more than 1,900 branch and franchise stores where the Company sells its LPG brands Petron Gasul and Fiesta Gas to households and other consumers.
+Meanwhile, the Company's Lubes distribution network includes about 45 car care centers and more than 1,000 service stations selling lubes.

-&lt;sup>3 Market share is derived from Company estimates based on Company information and data from the Philippine Department of Energy for the period ended June 30, 2023.
+4 Market share is derived from Company estimates based on Company information and data from the Philippine Department of Energy for the period ended June 30, 2023.

 The Company actively pursues initiatives to improve customer service and promote customer loyalty.
-As of April 30, 2024, the extent of the Company's programs includes more than 590,000 Petron Fleet Cards and more than 1.2 million Petron Value Cards (including Petron Super Driver Cards) in the Philippines.
-In Malaysia, as of May 31, 2024, the Company's programs include more than 11,000 Petron Fleet Cards, more than 1,400 Petron Super Driver Cards), and approximately 2.3 million active Petron Miles Privilege Cards ("PMILES") cardholder/member accounts.
+As of June 30, 2024, the extent of the Company's programs includes more than 590,000 Petron Fleet Cards and more than 1.2 million Petron Value Cards (including Petron Super Driver Cards) in the Philippines.
+In Malaysia, as of June 30, 2024, the Company's programs include more than 13,000 Petron Fleet Cards, more than 1,400 Petron Super Driver Cards, and approximately 2.8 million active Petron Miles Privilege Cards ("PMILES") cardholder/member accounts.